What are the responsibilities and job description for the Summer Conference Manager (Student Position) position at Capstone on Campus Management LLC?

 - July 25: Annual Contract Move-Out Date

-- August 23: Fall Move-In Day
+- August 22: Fall Move-In Day

-The SCM will work twenty (20) hours each week for a furnished four-bedroom suite room (estimated worth $7016.25 per summer period).
-If the SCM resigns or is terminated from the position, they must vacate their room and move out of The Towers within three business days.
+Note, If the SCM resigns or is terminated from the position, they must vacate their room and move out of The Towers within three business days.
 If eligible to reside at The Towers, they may sign a new Housing License Agreement and relocate to the new housing assignment within three business days of the end of employment.

-Position is not eligible for benefits.
+Position is a part-time student position and not eligible for benefits

 If you are unable to apply because of incompatible assistive technology or a disability, please contact COCM Recruitment from our website.
 We will make every effort to respond to your request for assistance as soon as possible.